nnjeim/respond/README.md

 ##### respond in Json format
 ```
 returns an instance of Illuminate\Http\JsonResponse

+this method overwrites the config `toJson` set value.

 @return $this       toJson()
 ```